Single Sign-On (SSO) Configuration

 If the Test Connection fails:

-- Verify Tenant ID: Ensure it matches your Azure AD directory
+- Verify Client ID: Ensure the Client ID matches your identity provider configuration

 - Verify Client Secret: Ensure the secret hasn't expired